-The Plan includes eight investment types.
-In the Coachella Valley, all investment types are funded through the valleywide Transportation Project Prioritization Study (TPPS).
-In Western Riverside County, a specific percentage of funding is reserved for each investment type, with several sub-types.
-In the Palo Verde Valley (Blythe), funds can be used on any investment type below.
+The Plan identifies transportation-related improvements across seven categories.
+In the Coachella Valley, all transportation-related improvements are prioritized through the valley wide Transportation Project Prioritization Study (TPPS).
+In Western Riverside County, the projects are categorized by needs.
+In the Palo Verde Valley (Blythe), projects can be completed in any of the categories below.